 Easy Claims Process

 The real test of any insurance is how easy it is to make a claim.
-Last year I had to make my first claim with True Traveller and was pleased to discover that the process was simple and quick.
+I have made a claim with True Traveller and was pleased to discover that the process was simple and quick.

 To make a claim you have to download the claim form from their website and return it within 60 days of the incident.
 Make sure you keep any receipts and doctor or police reports.

-World Nomads: The Best Alternative to True Traveller for Non-EU Citizens
+SafetyWing: The Best Alternative to True Traveller for Non-UK Residents

 Get a True Traveller Insurance Quote

-If you are from Europe I highly recommend True Traveller insurance.
+If you are from the UK or Europe, I highly recommend True Traveller insurance.
 Their website is really easy to use and you can play around with the different options to find the most affordable cover that meets your needs.

 Which backpacker travel insurance do you recommend?
-Have you made any claims with True Traveller or World Nomads?
+Have you made any claims with True Traveller or SafetyWing?
 We’d love to hear about your experiences—leave a comment below.

 If you enjoyed this post, pin it!